sasasavic82/generator-apiproxy/docs/PRE_RELEASE_CHECKLIST.md

 - [ ] 15.
 Documentation have been updated. [xplain][xplain] is my own tool for JS to HTML/Markdown
 generation

-- [ ] 16. place most of the public API documentation in README file for simple retrieval.
+- [ ] 16.
+Place most of the public API documentation in README file for simple retrieval.
 This allows other developers to find relevant sections right from the command line [manpm][manpm] or by looking up `npm home package-name`

-- [ ] 17. use a library to output the correct plural forms of words in the user messages [pluralize][pluralize]
+- [ ] 17.
+Use a library to output the correct plural forms of words in the user messages [pluralize][pluralize]

 ## 2. Resources